 I also ensure that they let their bodies keep moving forward while their hand is being whipped back because if they tried to do it simultaneously, subconsciously, they would have a hard time, and therefore they will tend to not finish the punch concentrating on the backward whipping without having full weight shift in the direction of impact during the impact.

 In a way it is not a direct method of measuring Knockout power but it works.
 I check it for at least ten good ones in a row of practice on the mitt.
-A direct methods would be 10 actual knockouts in 10 sparring session, and I prefer the indirect method to prevent injury to all my students both in the roles of attackers and defenders.
+A direct methods would be 10 actual knockouts in 10 sparring session, and I prefer the indirect method to prevent injury to all of my students both in the roles of attackers and defenders.

-Finally I drill them in lunging quickly and throwing a drop punch and following up in few more on popping target drill(on punching mitts).
+Finally I drill them in lunging quickly and throwing a drop punch and following up with few more on popping target drill(on punching mitts).
 If the opponent had dodged the first strike my students are being trained to look when to send the next strike instead of idling back with their bodies exposing themselves to counter attack.

 They later come back and tell me that they were surprised how easy it was when they had to knock someone out or when it happened in a sparring session when someone got carried away.